What is hepatitis C?

 Symptoms of acute hepatitis C may include:

-Symptoms of liver damage associated with chronic hepatitis may include jaundice (yellowing of the skin and whites of the eyes).
+Symptoms of liver damage associated with chronic hepatitis may include jaundice (yellowing of the skin and whites of the eyes), itching, and slowed thinking.